Super Six World Boxing Classic: Group Stage Table

-Top four fighters – by points – at end of the Group Stage will enter the Knockout Stage.
+Top four fighters – by points – at end of the group stage entered the Knockout stage.

-Following table shows final results from the Group Stage, after the final Group Stage bout of November 27, 2010.
+Following table shows final results from the group stage, after the final Group Stage bout of November 27, 2010.

-For completeness, results for the three fighters who have withdrawn from the tournament are shown, though their relative standing in the tournament is not applicable (n/a).
+For completeness, results for the three fighters who withdrew from the tournament are shown, though their relative standing in the tournament is not applicable (n/a).